-Collect any evidence you have about the items that have been taken from your property, such as receipts, photographs or valuations.
+Collect any evidence you have about items taken from your property, such as receipts, photographs or valuations.
 It will help any insurance claim if you can provide an estimate of things stolen or damaged.
 Don’t dispose of anything that might be needed for inspection by your insurer.

-According to the Office of National Statistics (ONS), the most common items stolen in domestic burglaries are purses, wallets, money and cards.
-This is followed by computer equipment, then jewellery, watches and other electrical items, such as cameras.
+According to the Office of National Statistics (ONS), the most common items stolen in domestic burglaries are:

 From outbuildings, sheds and domestic workshops, tools and work materials are most often taken.